Join the Red Dragon community

-If you’re seeking a peaceful environment with plenty of opportunities to explore the outdoors, look no further than Oneonta, New York, a safe, friendly city known for its small-town ambiance and vibrant arts and entertainment scene.
-SUNY Oneonta’s 250-acre campus overlooks the scenic Susquehanna River Valley, about halfway between Albany and Binghamton and three and a half hours from New York City.
+Located in the beautiful hills of Central New York, Oneonta is one of 64 campuses in the State University of New York system.
+The University offers more than 60 undergraduate programs, including an internationally accredited Business Economics program and nationally accredited programs in Dietetics, Education, Human Ecology, Music, and Theatre.
+If you’re seeking a peaceful environment with plenty of opportunities to explore the outdoors, look no further than Oneonta: a safe, friendly city known for its small-town ambiance and vibrant arts and entertainment scene.
+SUNY Oneonta’s 318-acre campus overlooks the scenic Susquehanna River Valley, about halfway between Albany and Binghamton and three and a half hours from New York City.

-A quality education—at an affordable cost
+A quality education at an affordable cost

 Putting learning into practice